 Hunting Cape buffalo in South Africa

 Hunting Cape buffalo in South Africa with Mkulu African Hunting Safaris.
 This is the real deal.
-This is the ultimate in walk-and-stalk dangerous game hunting.
-If you have health issues we will accommodate you as far as we can and hunt according to your abilities.
+This is the ultimate in African dangerous game hunting.
+If you have health issues we will hunt according to your abilities.

-Seeing a hunter shiver with anticipation when the words Cape buffalo are mentioned, is an indication of the high regard these animals demand from hunters all over the world.
+The wry smile from a hunter when the words Cape buffalo are mentioned indicates the high regard these animals demand from hunters all over the world.

-Robert Ruark aptly described the African Cape buffalo as follows in his book Horn of the Hunter: “But that buff is so big and mean and ugly and hard to stop, and vindictive and cruel and surly and ornery.
+Robert Ruark aptly described the African Cape buffalo in his book: Horn of the Hunter: “But that buff is so big and mean and ugly and hard to stop, and vindictive and cruel and surly and ornery.
 He looks like he hates you personally.
-He looks like you owe him money.
-He looks like he is hunting you.”
+He looks like you owe him money.”

-Cape buffalo are mean, revengeful and downright nasty animals in general but particularly become more annoyed when wounded.
-The old saying of: use enough gun cannot be more true.
+Cape buffalo are mean, vengeful and downright nasty animals in general.
+They particularly become more annoyed when wounded.
+Consequently, always use enough gun when hunting Cape buffalo.

-Further down this page there is good advice with regards to hunting Cape buffalo in South Africa which can be applied to all Cape buffalo hunts.
-Cape buffalo sincerely deserve the respect they receive as being one of the most dangerous of African dangerous game animals that are hunted in Africa.
+Further along this page is good advice with regards to hunting Cape buffalo in South Africa.
+Cape buffalo hunting is one of the most dangerous of African dangerous game animals.
+Treat them accordingly.

 Be safe, be sure and enjoy being incredibly aware of your surroundings on your Cape buffalo hunt.

 Watch the Cape buffalo hunting video where the Cape buffalo charges the hunter.
-In the blink of an eye, the buffalo charges from 23 paces away and is finally stopped at 4 paces from the hunter.
+In the blink of an eye the buffalo charges from 23 paces and is finally stopped at four paces from the hunter.
 Be aware.
 Stay alive.

 Information on hunting Cape buffalo in South Africa